BenaroyaResearch/primary_T_MPRA/ho_et_al_analysis_data/README.md

 7. mpra_plots.Rmd
  - Use this to create most of the MPRA plots (figure 1 b-f, supp. figure 3 & 4)
 8. motifbeakr_enrichment_analysis.Rmd
- - This code is used to calculate the TF motif enrichments for MPRA variants and create the relevant plots.
-(Figure 2, Supp. figure 6)
+This code is used to calculate the TF motif enrichments for MPRA variants and create the relevant plots.
+(Figure 2, Supp. figure 6).
+This code contains the transcription factor binding analysis of the MPRA data.
+The steps to this analysis include:
+1. Create a Granges bed file of the variants mpra tested in the MPRA
+2. Run motifbreakR function to generate TF binding data on the MPRA variants
+3. Merge motifbreakr and MPRA data

+4. Run t-test of primary T cell MPRA expression of variants which do and do not bind to each tf

+5. Repeat step 4 with jurkat mpra expression data

+6. Run t-test analysis for variants fine mapped to each disease

+7. Merge the primary tcell and unstimulated jurkat data

+8. Compare the results of jurkat and primary T cells

 9. mpra_supplementary_tables
  - Use this to create many of the supplementary tables (not including anything having to do with CRISPR or V2G)